Optimal Option Portfolios for Skew-Elliptical t Returns: Introduction

 \subsection{Outline}

 Section~\ref{sec:model} provides an overview of the Gosset Formula, assumptions, and background needed for portfolio optimization.
 Section~\ref{sec:portfolio_optimization} presents our main results: optimal options portfolios under variance and VaR minimization assuming that returns follow a Student $t$-distribution.
-All major proof details are relegated to \ref{sec:proofs}.
+In Section~\ref{sec:estimation}, we perform parameter estimation to fit a skew $t$ distribution to financial data.
 Our theoretical results are used to produce examples of optimal portfolios in Section~\ref{sec:numerics}.
 Section~\ref{sec:conclusion} concludes.
-More experiments are available in \ref{sec:app:additional_experiments}.
+The proof of our main result and technical details on the distributions and data sets are located in the appendix.